KERAL Film-coated tablet Ref.[7936] Active ingredients: Dexketoprofen

 Fertility

-As with other NSAIDs, the use of Keral may impair female fertility and is not recommended in women attempting to conceive.
+As with other NSAIDs, the use of dexketoprofen may impair female fertility and is not recommended in women attempting to conceive.
 In women who have difficulties conceiving or who are undergoing investigation of infertility, withdrawal of dexketoprofen should be considered.

 Effects on ability to drive and use machines

-Keral tablets may cause undesirable effects such as dizziness, visual disturbances or drowsiness.
+Dexketoprofen tablets may cause undesirable effects such as dizziness, visual disturbances or drowsiness.
 The ability to react and the ability to take part actively in road traffic and to operate machines may be impaired in these cases.

 Undesirable effects

-The adverse events reported as at least possibly related with dexketoprofen in clinical trials, as well as the adverse reactions reported after the marketing of Keral tablets are tabulated below, classified by system organ class and ordered by frequency:
+The adverse events reported as at least possibly related with dexketoprofen in clinical trials, as well as the adverse reactions reported after the marketing of dexketoprofen tablets are tabulated below, classified by system organ class and ordered by frequency:

 SYSTEM ORGAN CLASSCommon